mbfraga/dotfiles/compton/README.md

 # compton

 A very basic compton setup without shadows.
+If you barely notice that it is running, then it is working properly.